google/opencasebook/ambiguity.md

 clearly and unambiguously means only cash, and then only when actual cash is received.

-[^nineties]: Italics added.
+[^timelyobjection]: Italics added.
 The balance of paragraph 21 provides: "Purchaser's
     said obligation shall not apply to picture books or other books containing no text material (or containing text material averaging not more than two lines per page), comic strips, comic books,